coleenquadros/configuration/README.md

 OpenShift group association can be self-serviced via App-Interface.

 Groups should be defined under the `managedGroups` section in the cluster file.
 This is a list of group names that are managed.
-To associate a user to a group, the user has to be associated to a role that has a permission file that associates them to an OpenShift group.
+To associate a user to a group, the user has to be associated to a role that has `access` to the OpenShift group.

-An example of a role can be found [here](/data/teams/hive/roles/dev.yml) and an example of a permission can be found [here](/data/openshift/hive-stage/permissions/hive-stage-hive-admins.yml).
+An example of a role can be found [here](/data/teams/hive/roles/dev.yml).

 ### Manage Vault configurations via App-Interface